railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 .. tip:: Completing a Balancing Entry

-	When an accounting entry is matched, OpenERP moves it to the Valid state automatically and prepares to enter the next data.
-Do not forget to definitely post the valid entries by clicking the Action button and selecting Post Journal Entries.
+	When an accounting entry is matched, OpenERP moves it to the ``Valid`` state automatically and prepares to enter the next data.
+Do not forget to definitely post the valid entries by clicking the Action button and selecting `Post Journal Entries`.

 	If you want to add some other balancing lines you can enter the number of the entry on the new line that you are entering.